-5 Amazing Places To Go Snow Tubing in South Lake Tahoe
+5 Amazing Places To Go Snow Tubing in Lake Tahoe

 Lake Tahoe is known for two things in the winter – snow, lots of it & sunshine, nearly 300 days annually.
 But what if you don’t know how to ski yet still want to embrace winter?
 You can, of course, get lessons at one of our three world-class ski resorts but there are so many more snow activities that you should consider.
 From snowshoeing to cross country skiing or even the motorized adventures via snowmobiles, there is much fun to be had of the snow-kind.
-And for those of us that just want to get outside for a bit without a lot of time and effort, you might want to give snow tubing a try in Tahoe South.
-Here are a few of our favorite tubing places around the area.
+And for those of us that just want to get outside for a bit without a lot of time and effort, you might want to give snow tubing in Lake Tahoe a try.
+Here are a few of our favorite tubing places in the Tahoe South area.

 Before we jump into where you can enjoy snow tubing, we wanted to explain the difference between tubing and sledding.
 While they’re VERY similar, there are subtle differences.
 Snow sleds consist of wooden platforms with runners or plastic devices.
 On the other hand, snow tubes are oversized inner tubes with a cut-out section in the center.
 When it comes to snow tubing, we recommend checking out one of the places below to make sure that you are in a safe environment.